 \section{Methodology}

-In real-world cluttered scenes, even with access to object inventories, LLM-based PDDL generation from long, unstructured memory is error-prone, often resulting in missing constraints, hallucinated predicates, or semantically invalid PDDL.
-Grounding the LLM with a structured knowledge graph organizes relevant entities and relations, reducing context overload and improving the reliability of PDDL generation.
+In cluttered real-world scenes, even with object inventories, LLM-based PDDL generation from unstructured memory is error-prone, often producing missing constraints, hallucinated predicates, or invalid specifications.
+Grounding LLMs with a structured knowledge graph organizes entities and relations, reducing context overload and improving reliability.
 To this end, we introduce \textit{KGLAMP}, a knowledge-graph–guided LLM-based long-horizon planning framework for heterogeneous multi-robot teams.
 KGLAMP consists of two key components: (1) knowledge graphs that ground the LLM in structured representations of the environment and robot capabilities, and (2) a replanning module that updates plans online when execution deviates from expectations.

 As shown in Fig.~\ref{fig:Pipeline}, the framework converts natural language instructions into executable plans using specialized LLM agents.
-It encodes instructions and visual observations into structured symbolic representations using knowledge graphs.
-Subsequently, $LLM_{\text{goal}}$, $LLM_{\text{relation}}$, $LLM_{\text{property}}$, and $LLM_{\text{reach}}$ extract goal specifications, spatial hierarchies, object states, and navigational constraints, respectively.
-These outputs are integrated to construct a complete PDDL problem, which is solved by a PDDL planner (e.g., Fast Downward~\cite{helmert2006fast}) to generate an action sequence.
-The plan is executed sequentially with failure monitoring.
-Upon failure detection, the system triggers the replanning procedure in Alg.~\ref{alg:kg-pddl-correction}) uses a VLM to update the knowledge graphs and synthesize a corrected plan.
-We provide more details about replanning in Section~\ref{subsec:replanning}.
+It encodes instructions and visual observations into structured symbolic representations via knowledge graphs.
+Then, $LLM_{\text{goal}}$, $LLM_{\text{relation}}$, $LLM_{\text{property}}$, and $LLM_{\text{reach}}$ extract goals, spatial relations, object states, and navigation constraints.
+These are combined to form a PDDL problem, which is solved by a planner (e.g., Fast Downward~\cite{helmert2006fast}) to produce an action sequence.
+The plan is executed with failure monitoring, and upon failure, a replanning procedure (Alg.~\ref{alg:kg-pddl-correction}) uses a VLM to update the knowledge graph and generate a corrected plan (see Section~\ref{subsec:replanning}).

 All LLM modules in our framework ($LLM_{\text{goal}}$, $LLM_{\text{relation}}$, etc.) use the same base model (GPT-5~\cite{openai2025gpt5}) with task-specific prompts.
 They operate in a sequential pipeline, where each stage produces structured outputs (e.g., goal predicates, relational tuples) that are passed to subsequent modules, ensuring dependency-aware reasoning.
 Intermediate outputs are validated against the knowledge graph and object states to maintain consistency and improve the correctness of the generated PDDL.